 What I am advocating for here is not an ad hominem based approach because I am simply acknowledging the fact that lacking what it takes to judge the cortex directly requires that we instead judge the fruits.
 For example: Are you a biochemist?
 If not, then it would be better not to lie to yourself and pretend that you have what it takes to master the subtleties of biochemistry and decide which biochemist (in a debate amongst them) is correct, no matter how many hours you spend doing Google searches.
 Nor should you pretend that you have what it takes to confidently decide — among a batch of biochemical studies on a given question — which study is the one that comes to the strongest conclusions.
 Expertise is not needed merely for generating the studies; it is also needed for properly understanding the studies, comparing and contrasting them, and using them to come to actionable conclusions.
 So, instead, what you are stuck with is the need to ascertain for yourself which biochemists are most worthy of credence.
 And since, as a matter of epistemology (philosophy of knowing), we are always by definition stuck beginning with the premises we already have in deducing further knowledge, the only practical way you can decide which experts are worthy of credence is by comparing what they have already said/done to the knowledge you yourself already have.
 To this end, one of your most powerful tools is going to be seeing if a given “authority” has already promoted things that you should know, from your Faith or your Reason, is new age and/or pseudoscientific.

 One more quick point.
 I am not advocating for a blind “trust the mainstream experts” attitude.
 First: When a given scientific question can nevertheless legitimately be examined directly with Reason even by one who is not trained in the field, then we needn’t feel any obligation to “side with the scientific consensus.”
 The question of evolution is a prime example.
 (See pages 526-532 in The Crown of Sanctity).
 And good old fashioned Common Sense should also be given pride of place above the so-called “experts.”
-Second: Whenever our Faith — implicitly or explicitly — contradicts what any scientist says, then obviously it is the Faith that must always be trusted no matter how “authoritative” the scientist and no matter how seemingly strong the “consensus” (as, for example, is the case with scientists who argue for abortion, euthanasia, transgenderism/homosexuality, contraception, embryonic stem cell research, non-human personhood, materialism, random evolution, etc.).
+Is there perhaps an illness going around that you have a 99.5% of surviving?
+Who cares what the experts say: you obviously should still go to Mass, see your family, do works of mercy, etc. Second: Whenever our Faith — implicitly or explicitly — contradicts what any scientist says, then obviously it is the Faith that must always be trusted no matter how “authoritative” the scientist and no matter how seemingly strong the “consensus” (as, for example, is the case with scientists who argue for abortion, euthanasia, transgenderism/homosexuality, contraception, embryonic stem cell research, non-human personhood, materialism, random evolution, etc.).